- Apr 24, 2018

 Pop Song We Love: Endless Days by New Wave Sounds

 When it’s time to go big, then grab your electric guitar and turn up the rock music.
 Rock is your key to powerful beats that will instantly grip your audience and get their hearts racing.
 This music is all about wailing away on an electric guitar, cranking up the synthesizer, and hitting that cymbal like you mean it.

 For video editors, rock music is where you go when you want your music to dominate the video.
 Think big stunts, athletic performances, and explosions!

 Perfect for: Sports, racing, competition, gaming, stunt/trick, building/engineering, montage, and workout/exercise videos

 Rock Song That We Love: Just Take My Money by Caleb Harris

-At Soundstripe, our music library includes 49 different song genres, and we’re adding new songs to our catalogue all the time.
+At Soundstripe, our music library includes a variety of song genres, and we’re adding new songs to our catalogue all the time.
 Take your time and explore.
 Our affordable monthly or yearly subscription lets you use as much royalty free background music as you want.
 We make it easy to expand your musical horizons.
 Check out our subscription options today!

 Edit the "Source Code" of the "Blog Content" for this post and add:

 to the paragraph (<p>) tag where you want this box to show.